The drilling pattern (drilling geometry) depends on certain parameters of which the blast-hole diameter is one of the most important.

 The selection of a blast hole diameter depends on the type of work and the desired fragmentation of the rock.
-Large diameter holes give better drilling economy but may at a later stage of the preparation of the rock lead to added costs.
-In large-scale mining operations it is possible to use blast hole diameters of up to 400 mm while in a small scale construction operations a blast hole diameter of 30 mm may be the best choice.
+Large diameter holes give a better drilling economy but may at a later stage of the preparation of the rock lead to added costs.
+In large-scale mining operations, it is possible to use blast hole diameters of up to 400 mm while in a small-scale construction operation a blast hole diameter of 30 mm may be the best choice.
 Normally the rock calls for 0.4 kg of explosive per cubic meter to be well fragmented.
 With smaller blast holes the explosive is distributed more uniformly in the rock mass which normally gives better fragmentation.

 |B, burden, m